bchase/resque-rails-demo/README.md

 $ rails server
 ```

-As mentioned above, [Heroku recommends](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server#timeout) using `Rack::Timeout` to deal with unreasonably long-running requests, but to simulate the problem, I've made our application intolerant of requests taht take longer than a second to complete:
+As mentioned above, [Heroku recommends](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server#timeout) using `Rack::Timeout` to deal with unreasonably long-running requests, but to simulate the problem, I've used the same approach to make our application intolerant of requests that take longer than 1 second to complete:

 ```ruby
 ### config/initializers/timeout.rb ###